Manchu people: Riding and archery

-In the middle period of the Qing dynasty, archery became more a form of entertainment such as hunting swans, shooting fabric or silk targets.
+In the middle period of the Qing dynasty, archery became more of a form of entertainment, such as hunting swans and shooting fabric or silk targets.
 The most difficult was shooting a candle hanging in the air at night.
 Gambling was banned, but archery contests were not limited.
-It was common for Manchus to put signs in front of their houses to invite challenges.
+It was common for Manchus to place signs outside their houses to invite challenges.
 After the Qianlong period, Manchus gradually neglected riding and archery, even though their rulers did encourage Manchus to continue their traditions.
 These traditions are still practiced among some Manchus.